 No road trip through North Dakota is complete without a drive along the Enchanted Highway.
 Luckily for you, this unique roadside attraction also features another “world’s largest” thing.

 Named the world’s largest scrap metal sculpture by the Guinness Book of World Records in 2002, the sculpture Geese in Flight is truly a sight to behold.
-More than 300 lengths of pipe was used to create this massive piece of art.
+More than 300 lengths of pipe were used to create this massive piece of art.
 Unsurprisingly, the completed sculpture weighs in at 78.8 tons (or approximately 157,660 pounds).

 Located conveniently off of I-94, Geese in Flight is easily accessible to visitors.
 It’s also the perfect place for a quick photo opp if you don’t have time to drive the full length of the highway.
 If you do decide to check out the full length of the Enchanted Highway, you can download your own handy map here.